Xnuvers007/Xnuvers007.github.io/logging.md

 ⏰ Diperbarui pada:
-- WIB: Rabu, 8 April 2026 04.53.17 UTC
+- WIB: Rabu, 8 April 2026 05.52.59 UTC
-- WITA: Rabu, 8 April 2026 05.53.17 UTC
+- WITA: Rabu, 8 April 2026 06.52.59 UTC
-- WIT: Rabu, 8 April 2026 06.53.17 UTC
+- WIT: Rabu, 8 April 2026 07.52.59 UTC

 Kutipan Inspiratif:
-"Technology... is a queer thing.
-It brings you great gifts with one hand, and it stabs you in the back with the other."
+"You create beauty with your attitude, your behaviours, and your actions.
+Its all up to you"

-Kategori: technology
+Kategori: attitude